On the physical process first law for dynamical black holes

 Having described a dynamical version of the physical process first law for entropy change between arbitrary cross sections, in the context of Einstein-Gauss-Bonnet gravity, we would like to be more ambitious and try to see whether a similar result persists for the full \LL Lagrangian.
 As already mentioned earlier, the full \LL Lagrangian is a sum over various polynomials of the Riemann curvature and it can be presented as,

-Here $c_{m}$'s are arbitrary dimensionful coupling coefficients and $\delta ^{ab\cdots}_{cd\cdots}$ represent completely antisymmetric determinant tensor.
+Here $c_{m}$'s are arbitrary dimensionful coupling coefficients and $\delta ^{ab\cdots}_{cd\cdots}$ represent the completely antisymmetric determinant tensor.
 The first term in the above Lagrangian corresponds to the Ricci scalar, while the second one stands for the Gauss-Bonnet invariant.
-The \LL\ class of gravity theories have been extensively analysed in the context of black hole mechanics \cite{Padmanabhan:2013xyr, Chakraborty:2015wma}.
-As a warm up, we will first illustrate the first law for a single term in the above Lagrangian, known as pure Lovelock terms and shall subsequently generalise to the full \LL theory.
+The \LL\ class of gravity theories have been extensively analyzed in the context of black hole mechanics \cite{Padmanabhan:2013xyr, Chakraborty:2015wma}.
+As a warm up, we will first illustrate the first law for a single term in the above Lagrangian, known as pure Lovelock terms and shall subsequently generalize to the full \LL theory.